tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 ## Project Overview

 This project is an Automated Insurance Claim Fraud Detection System.
-The system focuses on detecting potentially fraudulent insurance claims using rule-based logic and simple machine learning techniques.
+The system focuses on detecting potentially fraudulent insurance claims using rule-based logic and machine learning techniques.
 It showcases advanced problem-solving abilities and the creation of a high-impact tool that enhances the security and efficiency of the insurance claims process.

 ## Key Features and Technologies